BRArjun/Cropify/README.md

 We welcome contributions from the community to enhance Cropify's features, improve its performance, and expand its capabilities.
 To contribute, please fork the repository, make your changes, and submit a pull request with a detailed description of your modifications.

-## Support

-For any questions, issues, or feedback, please contact us at [support@cropify.com](mailto:support@cropify.com).
-We're here to assist you and improve your Cropify experience.

 ## License

 Cropify is licensed under the MIT License.